When I Get Home, You're So Dead

 "When I Get Home, You're So Dead" is a song by American rock band Mayday Parade.
-It is the group's debut single and was released on December 3, 2007 as the lead single from their debut studio album, A Lesson in Romantics.
+It is the group's debut single and was released on December 3, 2007, as the lead single from their debut studio album, A Lesson in Romantics.

 Background

 "When I Get Home, You're So Dead" premiered on the band's Myspace page on June 6, 2007.
 It was later released as the lead single from A Lesson in Romantics on December 3, 2007.
 The song originally was not intended to be on the album before Fearless Records encouraged the group to have it on the record.
 Lead vocalist Derek Sanders recalled, "I don't think that was something that we would have done.
 But Fearless really wanted us to do that."
 The song is about, "the anger the band fostered."

 Composition and recording

-"When I Get Home, You're So Dead" was written by Jason Lancaster, Derek Sanders, Jeremy Lenzo, Alex Garcia, Jake Bundrick and Brooks Betts while production was handled by Zack Odom and Kenneth Mount.
+"When I Get Home, You're So Dead" was written by Jason Lancaster, Derek Sanders, Jeremy Lenzo, Alex Garcia, Jake Bundrick and Brooks Betts, while production was handled by Zack Odom and Kenneth Mount.
 The track runs at 146 BPM and is in the key of A minor.

+The song's lyrics deal with anger and domestic violence.

 The track was one of the first songs the band had ever wrote.
 It appeared on their debut EP, Tales Told by Dead Friends, recorded at the Earthsound Recording Studio in Valdosta, Georgia.
 It was re-recorded for their debut studio album at Tree Sound Studios in Atlanta, Georgia.
 Speaking about why the group chose to re-record the track with AbsolutePunk, the band stated, "When I get home was a song that got a great response from people all over the country so we decided to have that on the album so that kids could rock out to a new version [...] we love playing that song, it's so energetic and a crowd favorite and we didn't want to stop playing it when the new CD came out."